 Implemented by Associazione Oltre (AO), member of Trans Europe Halles (TEH), Italy

-Children (especially among disadvantaged communities (migration background, physical disabilities, low income)) are more isolated and have fewer opportunities to socialise between each other and with adults.
-The COVID-19 pandemic has strengthened this even further often leading to mental health problems.
+Children, especially among disadvantaged communities, with a migration background, with physical disabilities, or from families with a low income, tend to be more isolated and with fewer opportunities to socialize between each other and with adults.
+The COVID-19 pandemic has worsened the problem even further, especially when leading to more mental health problems.

 The aim of the project is to empower the relational skills of those categories of society that are often overlooked when designing cities and its services.